MarcosSalib/Cocktail_MOOC/I2DL (IN2346) - TUM/README.md

 # Introduction to Deep Learning

-This repository represents the complete lecture material for Introduction to Deep Learning [IN2346](https://niessner.github.io/I2DL/) as taught by Prof. Matthias Nießner at TUM - WS21.
+This repository represents the complete lecture material for [Introduction to Deep Learning - IN2346](https://niessner.github.io/I2DL/) as taught by Prof. Matthias Nießner at TUM - WS21.
 It includes my solutions to all the programming assignments.

-for the sake of completeness, I've added my own lecture notes alongside some extra material (e.g. books, summaries).
+For the sake of completeness, I've added my own lecture notes alongside some extra material (e.g. books, summaries).

 Topics covered per week: